Young domination on Hamming rectangles: Acknowledgments

 \section{Acknowledgments}

 The authors are grateful to Michael Lampis for helpful discussions.
 JG was partially supported by the Slovenian Research and Innovation Agency research program P1-0285 and Simons Foundation Award \#709425.
-MK was partially supported by the Slovenian Research and Innovation Agency (research projects N1-0370, J1-3003, J1-3002, and J1-4008).
-MM was partially supported by the Slovenian Research and Innovation Agency (I0-0035, research program P1-0285 and research projects J1-3001, J1-3002, J1-3003, J1-4008, J1-4084, J1-60012, and N1-0370) and the research program CogniCom (0013103) at the University of Primorska.
+MK was partially supported by the Slovenian Research and Innovation Agency (research program P1-0383 and research project N1-0370).
+MM was partially supported by the Slovenian Research and Innovation Agency (I0-0035, research program P1-0285 and research projects J1-60012, J1-70035, J1-70046, and N1-0370) and by the research program CogniCom (0013103) at the University of Primorska.